nikode1/Ripple-Auto-Installer/README.md

 * Ripple Based
 * Everything is Pre-ready and is getting via wget
 * Simple and user friendly Installation
+* Installs the most of the things for your server within about 10-15 Minutes

 # Installation Instructions

 ### Step 1:

-First of all you need to download it by either downloading it from GitHub, or running this command to download:
+First of all you need to download it by either by downloading it from GitHub, or running this command to download:

 ```bash
 wget https://raw.githubusercontent.com/Uniminin/Ripple-Auto-Installer/master/installer.sh